 You can submit an ILL request either using the Request from Interlibrary Loan link via the Get It! button as shown above, or by going directly to ILLiad via the Interlibrary Loan link on the library website.

-In ILLiad, use the appropriate link under "New Request" in the left-hand menu to open the request form.
+In ILLiad, use the appropriate link under "New Request" in the top menu to open the request form.

 Now when you search in Google Scholar from this browser, your results should link directly to full text of each article, courtesy of Rowan University Libraries.

-The best way to find e-books the library owns is by using Library Search, the main search box on the library homepage.
+The best way to find books and e-books the library owns is by using Library Search, the main search box on the library homepage.

-To find e-books the library owns on a particular topic:
+To find books and e-books the library owns on a particular topic:

 When you find an e-book that you would like to use, follow these steps to get access.